adessoSE/devblog/_posts/2022-12-16-Troubleshooting-open-source-NuGet-package.md

 ```
 _Fig10: Update the reference_

-The submodule works as expected just as the preview version of the NuGet.
+The submodule works as expected just as the preview version of the NuGet package.
-With the submodule we have similar downsides to using a package manager.
-As the reference has to be updated manually when a new version is published.
+With the submodule, we have similar downsides to using a package manager, as the reference has to be updated manually when a new version is published.

-When using the submodule we can directly checkout the `master` branch and check the latest development.
+When using the submodule, we can directly check out the `master` branch and check the latest development version.
 It is worth noting that when a stable release of `0.27.0` is released of the package this choice has to be reevaluated.

 # Conclusion

-To see all the changes made since the last published version we can checkout the diff on GitHub directly [v0.26..master](https://github.com/libgit2/libgit2sharp/compare/v0.26..master).
+To see all the changes made since the last published version, we can check out the diff on GitHub directly [v0.26..master](https://github.com/libgit2/libgit2sharp/compare/v0.26..master).

 The help on submodules is extensive and can be viewed under `man 1 git-submodule` and `man 7 gitsubmodules`.

-For my project I decided to go with the submodule since it gives me a few advantages:
+For my project I decided to go with the submodule workaround since it gives me a few advantages:

-* Building regularly let me observe the submodule for updates
+* Building regularly lets me observe the submodule for updates
 * I can keep up with changes to the library
-* Give early feedback as soon as I will notice it
+* Give feedback to the library developers since I work with a version containing new features and fixes
 * On different branches I can try different versions of the library